 +Best practices tip: Buy your team lunch and make it a fun event.”

 7. Listen to feedback:

 At the end of the day, you need your employees to buy into the technology.
 This is why it’s important to listen to feedback and make changes accordingly.
-If there are questions or concerns, this is where the product owner steps in and follows up with the technology provider to find solutions.
+If there are questions or concerns, this is where the product admin steps in and follows up with the technology provider to find solutions.

 +Lack of adoption tip: If you’re noticing a lack of adoption around certain technology, take the time to understand why that might be.
 Maybe the process isn’t as streamlined as you thought, or maybe employees are just resistant to change.

 A Little Preparation Now Will Go a Long Way